greenelab/text_mined_hetnet_manuscript/manuscript.md

 We took the max score within each candidate group and this score represents the probability of the existence of an edge.
 We established edges by using a cutoff score that produced an equal error rate between the false positives and false negatives.
 We report the number of preexisting edges we could recall as well as the number of novel edges we can incorporate.
-Lastly, we compared our framework with an previously established unsupervised approach [@IGXdryzB].
+Lastly, we compared our framework with a previously established unsupervised approach [@IGXdryzB].

 ## Results